Analytical evaluation of the coefficients of the Hu-Paz-Zhang master equation: Ohmic spectral density, zero temperature, and consistency check: Exact solutions to , , , and

 The integration over $\omega$ is either elementary or can be expressed in terms of $I_1(r,t)$ or $I_2(r,t)$, which are introduced in Appendix~\ref{app:useful_integrals}, where the parameter $r$ takes values of $\Omega_c$, $z_1$, $z_2$ and $z_3$.

-The same idea works for that part of the coefficients $C(t)$ and $D(t)$ which are related to the triple integrals in \eqref{eq:def_of_c(t)} and \eqref{eq:def_of_d(t)}.
-The actions to an exponential function of operators $\hat{C}_3$ and $\hat{D}_3$ require much more work.
+The same idea works for those parts of the coefficients $C(t)$ and $D(t)$ which are related to the triple integrals in \eqref{eq:def_of_c(t)} and \eqref{eq:def_of_d(t)}.
+The actions on an exponential function of operators $\hat{C}_3$ and $\hat{D}_3$ require much more work.
 They can be summarized as follows.
 Now, instead of \eqref{eq:C_op_act_to_exponential} and \eqref{eq:D_op_act_to_exponential} we have

 where the exponents $\epsilon_i$ are enumerated in the following table: